Chinese team wins 9 gold medals at World Table Tennis Championships-breakinglatest.news-Breaking Latest News

-- Chinese team wins 9 gold medals at World Table Tennis Championships
+Original title: Chinese team wins 9 gold medals in Table Tennis World Youth Championship

 On the 11th local time, the 2022 World Youth Table Tennis Championships ended in Ladis, Tunisia on the last match day.
 The Chinese team won two gold medals in the U19 men’s singles and U15 women’s singles.
 So far, the Chinese team has won nine of the fourteen gold medals in this event.